discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

 <Traits traits1="Scourge" traits1Selected="Fell Beacon,heraldofsorrow,Desert Empowerment"/>

 ### Situational Traits

+#### Insidious Disruption

+On [Dark Ai](/fractals/sunqua-peak/) there is no need to play any Life Force generating utility skill, therefor take <Skill name="Plague Signet"/> in combination with <Trait name="Insidious Disruption"/> instead of <Trait name="Plague Sending"/> to gain a significant dps gain.

 #### Blood Magic

 Running Blood Magic instead of Soul Reaping can be an option if you need more team revival power via <Trait name="Ritual of Life"/> and <Trait name="Transfusion"/> and more sustain in general.
 It will cause a personal damage loss but it can be helpful if your party is having trouble staying alive.